folio-org/okapi/doc/guide.md

  * The in-memory back-end is shared between all nodes in a cluster.
 That means that if you take one node down, and start it again, it will sync with the other node, and still be aware of the shared data.
 Only when all running Okapis are taken down, will the data disappear from memory.
-Of course, using the postgress backend will persist data.
+Of course, using the Postgres backend will persist data.
  * You can deploy modules using the /_/deployment endpoint.
 This has to be done on the very node you want the thing to run.
 Okapi will inform other nodes about it.
 Normally you should deploy through the /_/discovery endpoint, and specify the nodeId.
- * Starting up Okapi can take a bit longer time
+ * Starting up Okapi can take a bit longer time.

-There are two more culstering modes you can use. `deployment` starts Okapi up in cluster mode, but without doing the proxying.
+There are two more clustering modes you can use.
+The `deployment` starts Okapi up in cluster mode, but without doing the proxying.
 That can be useful in a cluster where only one node is visible from the outside, the rest could run in deployment mode.